Roberts Court: Judicial philosophy

+The Roberts Court shifted ideologically further to the right after Donald Trump's first presidency, but was considered conservative from the beginning.
+Among former justices, Scalia and Kennedy had been more conservative, while Souter, Stevens, Ginsburg, and Breyer had been more liberal.
+These two blocs of voters had lined up together in several major cases, though Justice Kennedy occasionally sided with the liberal bloc.
+Roberts' strongest inclination on the Court before Trump had been to attempt to re-establish the centrist aesthetics of the Court as being party neutral, in contrast to his predecessor Rehnquist who had devoted significant effort to promote a 'states-rights' orientation for the Court.
+The judicial philosophy of Roberts on the Supreme Court before Trump was assessed by leading court commentators including Jeffrey Rosen and Marcia Coyle.

-The Roberts Court has been described as extremely conservative and "dominated by an ambitious conservative wing."
-Alito, Thomas, Kennedy, Roberts, and Scalia generally have taken more conservative positions, while Ginsburg, Breyer, Sotomayor, and Kagan have generally taken more liberal positions.
-Souter and Stevens had also been part of the liberal bloc prior to their respective retirements.
-These two blocs of voters have lined up together in several major cases, though Justice Kennedy had often sided with the liberal bloc.
+The Roberts Court has been described by many as "dominated by an ambitious conservative wing" since Trump's first presidency.
+Roberts, Thomas, Alito, Gorsuch, Kavanaugh, and Barrett generally have taken more conservative positions, while Sotomayor, Kagan, and Jackson have generally taken more liberal positions.
 Roberts has also served as a swing vote, often advocating for narrow rulings and compromise among the two blocs of justices.
 Though the Court sometimes does divide along partisan lines, attorney and SCOTUSblog founder Tom Goldstein has noted that more cases are decided 9–0 and that the individual justices hold a wide array of views.

-The judicial philosophy of Roberts on the Supreme Court has been assessed by leading court commentators including Jeffrey Rosen and Marcia Coyle.
 Although Roberts is identified as having a conservative judicial philosophy, his vote in National Federation of Independent Business v.
 Sebelius (2012) upholding the constitutionality of the Patient Protection and Affordable Care Act (ACA) has caused reflection in the press concerning the comparative standing of his conservative judicial philosophy compared to other sitting justices of conservative orientation; he is seen as having a more moderate conservative orientation, particularly when his vote to uphold the ACA is compared to Rehnquist's vote in Bush v.
 Gore.
 Some commentators have also noted that Roberts uses his vote in high-profile cases to achieve a facially-neutral result that sets up for larger conservative rulings in the future.
 The Five Four Podcast went so far as to deem this maneuver the "Roberts Two-Step."

-Regarding Roberts' contemporaneous peers on the bench, his judicial philosophy is seen as more moderate and conciliatory than that of Antonin Scalia and Clarence Thomas.
+Regarding Roberts' contemporaneous peers on the bench, his judicial philosophy is seen as more moderate and conciliatory than that of Samuel Alito and Clarence Thomas.
 Roberts has not indicated any particularly enhanced reading of originalism or framer's intentions as has been plainly evident in Scalia's speeches and writings.
-Roberts' strongest inclination on the Court has been to attempt to re-establish the centrist aesthetics of the Court as being party neutral, in contrast to his predecessor Rehnquist who had devoted significant effort to promote a 'states-rights' orientation for the Court.
-Roberts' voting pattern reflecting his conservative judicial philosophy is most closely aligned to Samuel Alito on the Court, the latter of whom has also become associated with libertarian trends in the conservative judicial philosophy.
+Roberts' voting pattern is most closely aligned with Brett Kavanaugh's.